kuepe-sl/puzzlepaint_camera_calibration/Readme.md

 After obtaining all dependencies, the application can be built with CMake.

 When using Conda Forge, the following packages should be installed:
-- `gxx=11 cmake make cudatoolkit=11 cudatoolkit-dev=11 boost eigen glew qt suitesparse zlib libpng mesa-libgl-devel-cos7-x86_64`
+- `gxx=11 cmake make cudatoolkit=11 cudatoolkit-dev=11 boost eigen glew qt suitesparse zlib libpng gtest yaml-cpp mesa-libgl-devel-cos7-x86_64`

 Example build process: